YoanAncelly/gardisto/README.md

 # gardisto

-Automatically check and verify environment variables in a TypeScript project.
+Automatically check and verify environment variables in your project.

 ## Installation